wh0/uzbl-tracking-protection/README.md

 So navigation is pretty much broken.
 I've currently made it so that you can always navigate to `about:blank`, and then navigate to anywhere.
 Still sucks though.
-* The check-tracking program can't find the cooked.bin data file for itself.
-You pretty much have to run Uzbl from the directory with cooked.bin for this to work.